What Are Concrete Joints?

 i) Beam: Joint may be located at mid-span or over the center of the column in direction at right angles to the length of the beam.

 ii) Columns: Joints should be located a few cm below its junction with the beam.

-iii) Slab: Joints may be placed at mid span or directly over the center of the beams, at right angles to the slab.
+iii) Slab: Joints may be placed at mid-span or directly over the center of the beams, at right angles to the slab.

 Formwork for construction joint should be placed at the end of each day’s work.
 Before new concreting is started, the concrete surface of hardened concrete should be cleaned, roughened, saturated with water, and applied cement grout.

 This will ensure proper bond between old and new concrete works.
 New concreting is started before the applied grout on old surface attains initial set.

-2. Expansion Joints:
+2. Expansion Joints

 These joints are provided to allow for expansion of the concrete, due to rise in temperature above the temperature during construction.
 Expansion joints also permit the contraction of the element.
 Expansion joints in India are provided at an interval of 18 to 21 m.

-3. Contraction Joints:
+3. Contraction Joints

 These joints do not require any load transfer device as it can be achieved by the interlocking of aggregates.
 However, some agencies recommend use to dowel bars fully bonded in concrete.